-The southernmost of the Cyclades islands, Milos has been overlooked for many years in favor of its fancier neighbors, Santorini and Mykonos.
-Surprisingly so, considering that Milos has one of the highest concentrations of white sand beaches in the Aegean sea and an abundance of picturesque villages and secreted coves.
+The southernmost of the Cyclades islands, Milos has been overlooked for many years in favour of its fancier neighbours, Santorini and Mykonos.
+Surprisingly so, considering that Milos has one of the highest concentrations of white sand beaches in the Aegean Sea and an abundance of picturesque villages and secreted coves.

-It wasn’t until 2019 that Milos was finally caught on the radar of international travelers around the world, together with its beautiful sandy beaches, its charming villages, and its notable food culture.
-I’m sure that at this point you’ve stumbled upon a picture of the striking, lunar-like rock formations that can be found on the island.
+I’m sure that you’ve already stumbled upon a picture of Sarakiniko, the striking, lunar-like rock formations that can be found on the island.
 But whatever caught your eye and made you decide to travel to Milos, we can promise you that you won’t be disappointed.
 And while it is hard to accurately describe the magical feeling of Milos, we sure hope pictures will do it justice.

-Below is your essential travel guide to Milos, Greece: the best island to experience the Aegean in 2023.
+Below is your essential travel guide to Milos, Greece, including a map of the best beaches, some tips on things to do and the best hotels to stay.

-10 Best Things to Do in Milos, Greece
+10 Best Beaches and Things To Do in Milos

 When it comes to Greek jaw-dropping landscapes, Sarakiniko takes the cake.
 This is undoubtfully one of the most photographed spots in all the Aegean, and how could it not be?
 Picture a monumental sculpture of moon-white volcanic stone that is only interrupted by natural lagoons, with blue waters piercing and splashing through the crevices.
 It’s perfect postcard material.